cchurch/api-docs/source/includes/_api_account.md

 is_system_notification_images_enabled | int                  | Indicates whether email notifications about online/offlice status should contain images from those cameras (1) or not (0)                                                                                                                                             | true     |
 map_lines                             | string               | This is used by the front end to overlay lines over a map of the cameras for the account                                                                                                                                             | true     |
 contact_utc_offset                    | int                  | This field is no longer being used **(DEPRECATED)**                                  | true     |

+<aside class="notice">Camera-related flags can only be modified or set from within the account housing the cameras and only for valid cameras</aside>

+<aside class="notice">The status flag can only be set for sub-accounts from the master account</aside>

 <!--===================================================================-->
 ## Get Account